sbdchd/blog/_posts/2025-01-06-download-apple-music.md

     **macOS**

-    Navigate to the playlist, at the top click the `...` button and then click `Download`.
+    Right click on the playlist and click `Download`.

     **iOS**